danielnelson35/CPSC455Project/README.md

 - Make their own recipes and store that in their favoured recipes

 ○ stretch requirements (plan to complete at least 1!)
-- used chatGPT for recipes on the internet
+- use chatGPT for recipes on the internet
 - Remind user of soon-to-expire ingredients
 - Automate reduction of ingredients (user profile)